 Getting prequalified for a car loan can help you save money and get a better interest rate on your car loan.
 It allows you to know how much you’re approved to spend before you begin the auto purchase process.

 You can get prequalified for an auto loan with PSECU quickly – usually within the same day you apply.
-When you’re requesting the amount you want to borrow, remember to consider not just the retail price of the vehicle but also any add-ons.
-Our published rates are based on up to 100% of the retail price.
+When you’re requesting the amount you want to borrow, remember to consider not just the retail price of the vehicle, but also any add-ons, taxes, or fees.
+Our current rates are based on up to 130% of the retail price.
 Add-ons could take your loan above 100% and increase your rate.

 Once you’re prequalified and are ready to buy a car, we’ll mail you an AutoDraft.
-An AutoDraft is like a check written for your preapproved amount that you can use at any authorized car dealer.
-Your AutoDraft will be valid for 120 days from the date of issue.
+An AutoDraft is like a check written for a preapproved amount that you can use at any authorized dealership.
+Preapproval is valid for 60 days, and your AutoDraft will be valid for 60 days from the date of issue.

-You’ll fill out information on the AutoDraft, including the term of payment (number of months).
-The dealer will take care of the rest when you’ve found the ride for you.
+You’ll complete a few pieces of information on the AutoDraft, including the monthly payment term.
+The dealer will take care of the rest.

 Note that if you’re buying from an individual instead of a dealership, you can handle the transaction with an AutoCheck.
 An AutoCheck is made out to a specific seller for the exact amount of your purchase.

 If you’re offered a different financing option, be sure to ask about the term.
-The rate may be better, but if it takes longer to pay off the loan, you could end up paying more in added interest.
+The payment may be lower, but if it takes longer to pay off the loan, you could end up paying more in interest.

 Enjoy the Car of Your Dreams with a PSECU Auto Loan

 Whether you’re buying a car that’s brand new or new to you, we’re here to help you finance it.
-We offer low-rate auto loans, flexible terms, and a quick loan approval process for your new and used car needs.
+We offer low-rates, flexible terms, and a quick approval process.
+View our loan options to get started today.